LukasZahradnik/PyNeuraLogic/tests/alignment/README.md

 one.
 The same holds for a batch: the update is the sum over its samples, so the size of a batch changes the size of the step.

+## Where the activation coverage stops, on purpose

+Ten transformations are compared, and the two whose Jacobian is not diagonal - softmax and layer norm - are the ones that would catch an engine carrying an elementwise slope where a full one belongs.
+The rest are left alone deliberately rather than forgotten: `sparsemax` has no torch counterpart to compare against without writing the reference too, `lukasiewicz` has none at all, and `concat`, `slice`, `reshape`, `transp` and `reverse` rearrange values rather than compute with them, so what could go wrong in them is shape handling and not arithmetic.
+Same for the `softmax` and `concat` aggregations.
+Anyone wanting them should know they are a deliberate gap, not an oversight.

 ## The rule these follow

 Every test here was watched failing against a deliberately broken build before being committed, and the